 - Will the supervisor object if I read or write when I’ve completed my assigned duties on the job?

-On the other hand, inmates who have set clear goals and pathways to achieve those goals may want to lobby for a job that offers as much free time as possible.
+On the other hand, people who have set clear goals and pathways to achieve those goals may want to lobby for a job that offers as much free time as possible.
 Others will search for a job that offers peace and a semblance of solitude, in an office, perhaps.

 Federal Prison Commissary: